 Minimizing symptoms of mental illness can help the individual to function well at work, in school, or in society in general.

 However, the person going through a mental illness must visit a medical professional so as to start his treatment.
-This is because the mental health professional will first communicate with the person with mental illness and tries to find out the underlying symptoms.
+This is because the mental health professional will first communicate with the person with mental illness and try to find out the underlying symptoms.

 Further, he also tries to understand the period for which such symptoms have existed and in what way have they influenced a person’s life.